Skip to main

 • Graduate grade point average of 3.2 or above on any previous graduate work

-• Northern Kentucky residency as defined above (county residency will be determined by the high school from which the student is a graduate)
+• Residency as defined above (county residency will be determined by the high school from which the student graduated)

 Criteria for Eligibility:

-• Leadership experience, extracurricular activities, awards and recognition, and/or community service
+• Leadership experience, extracurricular activities, awards and recognition, and/or community service, as evidenced in the applicant's c.v. or other materials

 • Academic preparation and promise